AmericanGeezus/TeamsFunctions/docs/about_Licensing.md

 Replacing Licenses should be performed in one step to retain the functionality throughout the process.

-Resource Accounts can be set up with any License, but ideally utilise the free PhoneSystem Virtual User License available in the Tenant.
+Resource Accounts can be set up with any License, but ideally utilises the free* PhoneSystem Virtual User License available in the Tenant.
 Should those license become available later, Resource Accounts may become unusable if the PhoneSystem licenses are not replaced in one step.

 ## Development Status